Uganda: Uganda Protectorate (1894–1962)

-Independence (1962 to 1965)
+Independence (1962–1965)

 Uganda gained independence from the UK on 9 October 1962 with Queen Elizabeth II as head of state and Queen of Uganda.
 In October 1963, Uganda became a republic but maintained its membership in the Commonwealth of Nations.

 The first post-independence election, held in 1962, was won by an alliance between the Uganda People's Congress (UPC) and Kabaka Yekka (KY).
 UPC and KY formed the first post-independence government with Milton Obote as executive prime minister, with the Buganda Kabaka (King) Edward Muteesa II holding the largely ceremonial position of president.